907sjl/referrals_powerbi/README.md

   , [Count Routine after 30d 12-Mths]
   , 0 )
 ```
-With the **Count Routine after 30d 12-Mths** measure as the denominator of the 12 month rate, the numerator can build upon that measure to select only the referrals that were specifically seen within 30 day from when they were sent.
+With the **Count Routine after 30d 12-Mths** measure as the denominator of the 12 month rate, the numerator can build upon that measure to select only the referrals that were specifically seen within 30 days from when the referrals was sent.

 ```
 Target Routine Seen in 30d = 0.5